Page Start

 2. (2) The methods for literature search and review processes were specified to enhance accuracy and transparency.

-3. (3) The reports were presented in the form of structured abstracts consisting of 8 items in accordance with world standards, i.e., “objectives,” “design,” “setting,” “participants,” “intervention,” “main outcome measures,” “main results,” and “conclusions,” and four additional items, i.e., “from Kampo medicine perspective,” “safety assessment in the article,” “abstractor’s comments,” and “abstractor’s name and date.”
+3. (3) The reports were presented in the form of structured abstracts consisting of 8 items in accordance with world standards, i.e., “objectives,” “design,” “setting,” “participants,” “intervention,” “main outcome measures,” “main results,” and “conclusions,” and four additional items, i.e., “from the Kampo medicine perspective,” “safety assessment in the article,” “abstractor’s comments,” and “abstractor’s name and date.”

 4. (4) Excluded references were listed along with the reasons for their exclusion.